R3Dki/R3Dki/README.md

   <h1>👤About me👤</h1>
 <!--</summary>-->

-- I'm 18.
+- I'm 19.
 - I live in Sicily, 🇮🇹Italy🇮🇹.
 - I am a University Student at UniCT studying Software Engineering.
 - I simply like to code and have fun. :)
 <details>
 <summary><h3>🔬In Depth Description🔭</h3></summary>
 <blockquote>
-  I'm a 18 y.o.
-Electronics Student who likes to code.
+  I'm a 19 y.o. who likes to code.

-  I started using computers when i was very young(≈2 y.o.), afterwards when i started going to middle school i started making a few Batch scripts until i started learning HTML and CSS all by myself.
+  I started using computers when i was very young(≈2 y.o.) and couldn't read yet, afterwards when i started going to middle school i started making a few Batch scripts until i started learning HTML and CSS all by myself.
+Later i started messing around with C# and C++ and managed to learn them.

-  After many years and lots of videos and docs read I became who I am now and by doing so I also learned a lot of programming languages.
+  After many years and lots of videos and docs read I became who I am now and by doing so I've also learned a lot of programming languages.

   Currently I'm attending the first year of University in Computer Science.
 </blockquote>